-- Digestive- these are enzymes that are taken at mealtimes to assist in the break down of food and help with the absorption of nutrients.
+- Digestive- are taken at mealtimes to assist in the break down of food and help with the absorption of nutrients.

 - breaking down the fibrin proteins that surround tumors allowing them to be recognized and dissolved by the immune system.